matthewabbott/terrarium-webchat/packages/web-frontend/README.md

 # @terrarium/webchat-frontend

 Vite + React scaffold for the mbabbott.com chat widget.
-It currently exposes a simple access-code form wired to the GraphQL relay.
-Build out the conversation view, password gating UX, and BYO-model flow here.
+The UI now talks directly to the REST relay instead of the old GraphQL stack—focus new work on the access-code flow, chat interface, and BYO-model entry points.

 ## Scripts
 - `npm run dev` – start Vite dev server (reads `.env`)